piotrmurach/tty-prompt/README.md

 ]
 ```

-Also, you can specify `:key` which will be used as short name for selecting the choice via keyboard key.
+You can specify `:key` as an additional option which will be used as short name for selecting the choice via keyboard key press.

-Another way to create menu with choices is using the DSL and the `choice` method. for example, the previous array of choices with hash values can be translated as:
+Another way to create menu with choices is using the DSL and the `choice` method.
+For example, the previous array of choices with hash values can be translated as:

 ```ruby
 prompt.select('What size?') do |menu|